 Getting a Diagnosis, Memory Clinics, and Memory Screens

-We have included a list of local Memory Clinics in our ADRC Resource Guide in the Alzheimer’s Disease, Dementia and Memory Loss section.
+We have included a list of local Memory Clinics in our ADRC Resource Guide in the Alzheimer’s Disease, Dementia, and Memory Loss section.
 You can also find a list of Memory Clinics statewide through the Wisconsin Alzheimer’s Institute.
-The Alzheimer’s Association also has a webpage of information dedicated to explaining the diagnosis process, questions to ask, and the tests and approach used for diagnosing Alzheimer’s Disease.
+The Alzheimer’s Association also has a webpage of information dedicated to explaining the diagnosis process, questions to ask, and the tests and approaches used for diagnosing Alzheimer’s Disease.
 Click here to go to that page.

 If you have concerns about your memory but aren’t quite sure if it is dementia or just a normal part of aging you can get a Memory Screen at the ADRC of Northwest Wisconsin.
 Call us at 877-485-2372 to schedule an appointment.
 A Memory Screen is a short test our staff can do with you that helps determine if further evaluation of your memory concerns is needed.
 It is never a bad idea to talk with your primary care physician any time you have memory concerns.